JordanViramontes/Cave-Story-Profile-Manager/README.md

   * Weapon Lvl (including MAX)
   * Weapon Xp
   * Weapon Ammo (for Missiles ONLY)
+* Saving
+  * Saving to a new File
+  * Overwriting current Save

 Planned Features :
 * Item Manipulation
   * Inventory order
   * Equipt trigger
-* Saving
-  * Saving to a new File
-  * Overwriting current Save

 ## Instructions

 Download Cave Story Profile Manager from the Releases Tab.
-After extracting, the folder containing CS-Profile-Manager.exe should also have a *"saves"* folder. **PLEASE KEEP THE "saves" FOLDER IN THE SAME DIRECTORY AS "CS-Profile-Manager.exe"**.
+After extracting, the folder containing CS-Profile-Manager.exe should also have a *"saves"* folder with 2 subfolders. **PLEASE KEEP THE "saves" FOLDER IN THE SAME DIRECTORY AS "CS-Profile-Manager.exe"**.

 After running, the application will prompt you to pick the directory of your local "Doukutsu.exe".
 Do this by clicking the *"Update Doukutsu Directory"* and follow the popup window.